0yech/42_piscine_kickstart/README.md

 # Introduction

-Online, I go by Cheyo, i'm currently a 42 student in 42 Lausanne, and i'll try my best to guide you to successfully pass your piscine at 42.
-During my piscine i've seen a lot of people being scared and giving up, but i've seen plenty succeed with no previous knowledge with hard work.
+Online, I go by Cheyo, I'm currently a 42 student in 42 Lausanne, and I'll try my best to guide you to successfully pass your piscine at 42.
+During my piscine i've seen a lot of people being scared and giving up, but I've seen plenty succeed with no previous knowledge with hard work.
 The Piscine is a hard step for almost everyone, so getting lost will happen.

 42 Also have strict rules on the code you must produce.
 I am mostly making this guide so people can find proper sources faster and easier.
 If you try to learn C online, you'll be surprised that most of what you've learned is not going to be authorized here.
 It doesn't mean it would be useless however ⚠️